HackBio-Genomics-One-B/Genomics-One-B/README.md

 ## STEP 2: QUALITY CHECK OF DATASET

 It is important to check the quality of the data to be used before proceeding with the analysis.
-This is done to determine if there is a problem with the data setOn Galaxy, by the left hand side, click FASTA/FastqThen click FastQC Read Quality Check and execute.
+This is done to determine if there is a problem with the dataset.
+Click on  FASTA/Fastq on the left hand side, select 'FastQC Read Quality Check' and execute.
 It will run a check on the data.

 ![gc](https://user-images.githubusercontent.com/77963733/130158592-ceedd90b-8761-4289-8284-504bf35ae368.jpg)